dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 > "Live as if you were to die tomorrow.
 Learn as if you were to live
 > forever." - Mahatma Ghandi

 [maybe rewrite the following:]

-The concept of God is more relevant than ever.
+I hope that I've demonstrated that the concept of God is more relevant than ever as people back towards the institutions of religion to help them make sense of cultural turbulence.
 The 20th century may seem to have diminished religion's purpose, but as the technology-driven evolution of society escalates to warp speed, we're going to want some constants to ground ourselves with.

 Nietzche foresaw society's 20th century movement away from religion, since science would supplant part of the meaning it supplied to people.
-(... rephrase that, it explained some of the mystery and origin of the world, but science began to supplant that).
+By more accurately describing the world's inner workings, science supplanted people's need for religion to explain the world.
 However, I don't believe Nietzche foresaw the reaction society would have in relation to the singularity.

-- We'll respond by reaching out for something constant in these turbulant times.
-- Instead of moving us away from religion, science will eventually lead us to reach out for it again
-- because of how much science has rapidly changed society

-has a greater purpose in the world than is indicated by recent history

-...

-- briefly restate the argument to show that "God is not dead" by asserting the inevitable arrival of an übermenschlich entity.
-  - assert that this means faith is no longer necessary for belief in God, since this entity's development assymptotically approaches the metaphysical reflection of God
-  - this doesn't preclude faith, but means faith is no longer necessary.
-    - but it can still leave us dealing with the fallout of a belief system that is undeniable, where faith is not required.
+In particular, how people would be driven to return to religion out of a desire for a cultural foundation in an unpredictable time.

+The pillar of faith is no longer *required* to support the institutions of religion or belief in God, since the entity born from hyperintelligent AI will develop to assymbptotically approach the metaphysical reflection of God.
+As we approach this *singular fate* of a world that could not possibly develop towards anything else, absent catastrophic reset, the presence and development of this form which embodies the product of all forms will become undeniable.
+That is, any sufficiently intelligent being should develop towards such a state as to be able to emulate the intelligence of other beings.
+Therefore, a maximally hyperintelligent being should develop which could embody the metaphysical form of anything and everything else.
+Or it would at least approach such a state.

+The particular maximums of technology and how they enable the capabilities, functionalities and limits of such a system are very important.
+And especially, the computational capacity of the universe and the computational capacity of a machine which could reasonably be developed by a force of intelligent life in any given galaxy.
+This is relevant because if the computational capacity of any hyperintellent being exceeds that required to simulate a universe approaching the scale of our own, then it's turtles all the way down: we can simulate a universe that simulates a universe that ... et cetera.
+There's a bit more to this argument...

-      - a belief system dependent on faith instead of undeniable evidence has it's own qualities and benefits
-    - and furthermore, it still leaves us with the responsibility of dealing with the problem of nihilism, which Nietszche feared.
+However, a believe system that doesn't require faith has its own qualities, peculiarities, benefits and drawbacks.
+Further still, it doesn't resolve the problem of nihilism, which Nietzsche feared.

+### Every Man is Born as ...
+{:center}

 > "Every man is born as many men and dies as a single one." -
 > Heidegger